-MA in Ed.
-Course Descriptions
+MA in Education Course Descriptions

 Explores practical implications of constructivist theory in classrooms.
 Emphasizes concepts such as reflective practice, student centered learning and processes for change.

 EDCC 521 Peacebuilding and Conflict Resolution (3 SH)

 Explores peacebuilding and conflict resolution within educational contexts.
 Focuses on peaceable climates and conflict transformation approaches and integrates peace curricula for individual classroom settings and within specific schools.

 EDCC 531 Social and Ethical Issues in Education (3 SH)

 Examines educational and ethical values through discussion of case studies and current issues in education.
 Analyzes how public policy in education is shaped via the communitys social and ethical concerns.

 EDCC 551 Action Research in Educational Settings (3 SH)

 Provides an overview of action research conducted within educational settings.
 Emphasis is placed upon gaining an understanding of the difference between qualitative and quantitative research design, as well as becoming competent in setting up an action research project.
 Prerequisite: Admission to Candidacy and EDPC 501.